It’s easy to get to the end of the day and realise you haven’t drunk enough water.

 Use a large glass Mason jar, or glass bottle and leave to infuse for 3-4 hours or overnight for full flavour.
 Pop them in the fridge, or if like me you don’t like cold water, leave the bottle at room temperature, out of direct sunlight.

-Pineapple & orange sweet and tropical!
-Even in cloudy Yorkshire!
+- Pineapple & orange sweet and tropical – even in Yorkshire!

-Keep taking those #1 Small Steps and you’ll get to where you want to be!
+Keep taking 1 Small Step at a time and you’ll get to where you want to be!

 You might also enjoy;